yingwei123/redis-demo/README.md

 This project demonstrates how Redis can improve the speed of database operations by caching responses.
 It compares the performance of database operations with and without Redis caching.

+## Requirements

+Before running the project, ensure the following are installed either **locally** on your computer or **set up in the cloud**:

+- **Redis**: You need a Redis instance running.
+You can:
+  - Download Redis locally from the [official Redis website](https://redis.io/download).
+  - Or use a cloud-hosted Redis instance (e.g., AWS ElastiCache, Redis Cloud).

+- **PostgreSQL**: You need a PostgreSQL database.
+You can:
+  - Download PostgreSQL locally from the [official PostgreSQL website](https://www.postgresql.org/download/).
+  - Or use a cloud-hosted PostgreSQL instance (e.g., AWS RDS, Google Cloud SQL).

+- **Golang**: Install Go on your machine.
+You can download it from the [official Go website](https://golang.org/dl/).

+Make sure the environment variables (DB credentials, Redis host/port, etc.) are set properly based on your setup.

 ## How It Works

 1. The project sets up a PostgreSQL database and a Redis cache.